 The prosecutor is not required to prove that you know how much marijuana you possess or that you are aware of the name of the controlled substance or its chemical makeup to prove that you knowingly possess marijuana with the intent to distribute.
 In Colorado, it is enough that you know that the substance in your possession is a controlled substance.
 The knowledge can be proven by either direct or circumstantial evidence.
 A prosecutor may prove your intent to distribute or sell marijuana by:

 You cannot enter the shopping area in a dispensary in Colorado until you are 21.
 State dispensaries require visitors to display valid identifications before passing through their waiting rooms, whether they intend to purchase marijuana products or not.
 Some dispensaries even prohibit persons under 21 from hanging out in their waiting rooms.
-The only exception to the rule is registered medical marijuana patients under 21.
+The only exception to the rule is registered medical marijuana patients under the age of 21.

-Only a valid identification card, such as a driver's license or another government-issued ID, must be presented as proof of age to purchase recreational weed from cannabis dispensaries in Colorado.
+A valid identification card, such as a driver's license or another government-issued ID, must be presented as proof of age to purchase recreational weed from cannabis dispensaries in Colorado.
 However, persons looking to purchase medical marijuana will be required to show medical marijuana registry cards before purchasing medical marijuana.

 Pursuant to Title 18 of the Colorado Revised Statutes, the following are the classifications for marijuana possession with intent to distribute offenses in Colorado: